1n1/op/README.md

     info "Finished the nginx setup"

-From there, we can say that the master files, used in that operation, are:

-    /root/op/files/etc/logrotate.d/nginx
-    /root/op/files/etc/nginx/conf.d/default.conf
-    /root/op/files/etc/nginx/nginx_signing.key

-5 minutes latter, you get a request of "do_whatever_buz" with parameters "foo" and "bar" on another server (lets say, customer57os26srv34)... what a mess...
-easy:

-    cd /root/op
-    ./op --request do_whatever_buz foo bar
+You can discover those functions in the ```op``` [MANUAL](MANUAL.txt).

 All op invocations (except the help) are logged, including command output, file diffs, user/sudo-user calling the program, etc...

 Optionally, you can send notifications of changes, errors, or even normal runs, and the log file by HTTP.
+See internal variables for this.

 This script is just a convention to call to other custom scripts, the same you maybe calling to Ansible, or Puppet, or a Nagios check, or a complex SQL, on those custom scripts, below the shell umbrella.

-The purposse is to simply have them called on a repeatable, auditable and easy to remember or discover way.
+The purposse is to simply have them called on a repeatable, auditable and easy to remember, or discover, way.

 ## Examples